NCATS-Tangerine/beacon-validator/README.md

 # Testing in command line

-The easiest way to run these tests is with gradle in the command line:
+The easiest way to run these tests is with gradle (release 4.\*) in the command line:

 ```
 gradle4 test